thelink2012/cmalcor/README.md

 CoolerMaster has a nice mouse for the price range, the CM Storm Alcor.
 However, unlike its brother, CM Storm Mizar, it does not have a software nor any means of changing the LED color.

-Fortunately, it's not a device limitation: After reversing into the firmware, between the many things discovered, I found out that the firmware for the Alcor and the Mizar is the same.
-And, more than that, how to set the LED color to any RGB color at runtime.
+Fortunately, it's not a device limitation: The firmware for the Alcor and Mizar are the same, therefore much like the Mizar, it's possible to set Alcor's LED color to any RGB color at runtime, by sending the correct commands through the USB device.

-I hope this is useful for the Alcor owners.
-I specially went after this because the brightness of any of the predefined colors except the red wasn't really confortable for my eyes.
+This application does just that.
+It supports Windows (GUI and CLI) and Linux (CLI only).

 *This also works on the Mizar with the mizar_patch!*